blu-pi/econ-sim/Diary.md

 Leaving random distribution to be the only one that allows for non-identical buyer collections.
 Implemenmting other existing ditributions to have random ranges produces very little value.
 Fixed a bug that made selecting seller0 impossible.
 Still not 100% sure if performance measures are working correctly.
 Mostly achieved goal of this branch.

+Had a big mixup for NDPs when applied to buyercollections.
+Values represented are to be split between all adjacent Sellers not just 1.
+This affected how I did performance measures and perhaps other things too.
+Deliberating on how to proceed.
+Will fix the output graphs and performance metrics!# Fixed data plots made by combining more than 2 BuyerCollections.
+This would only go wrong in tree structures previously resulting in abd output values.
+Might need more testing.
+Tree graph layout isn't quite correct for the interactive graph.
+As a result tree graph nodes can't be clicked or aren't where they are supposed to be.